June 21, 2026/11 min read

 That distinction matters if you are shipping now.
 Stable clients and servers may still expect DCR.
 Newer implementations should be ready for CIMD.

-Because a badge for one venue should not open another.
+A badge for one venue should not open another.

 OAuth Resource Indicators let the client include a resource parameter in both the authorization request and the token request.